 Brake fluid doesn’t last forever.
 Once its anti-corrosive additives wear out, internal corrosion sets in.
 Plus, brake fluid is hygroscopic, meaning it has an affinity to absorb water.
 Water in the brake fluid can reduce braking power as it heats to the boiling point and creates steam.
 That can happen during long hard stops like mountain roads.
 Water and brake fluid isn’t compressible, but steam is, so it can dramatically reduce braking.
 So yes, brake fluid does need to be changed periodically.

 How often should you flush brake fluid?

 Ah, that’s the 64K question.
-So car makers recommend flushing the brake fluid every 2-yrs. or 24,000 miles.
-Other car makers don’t show any brake fluid change recommendations.
+Some carmakers recommend flushing the brake fluid every 2-yrs. or 24,000 miles, while other carmakers don’t show any brake fluid change recommendations.
 Why the discrepancy?

 General Motors, Ford, and Chrysler don’t include brake fluid flush recommendations in their maintenance guides.
 General Motors believes the extra additives in their factory fill of a Delco Supreme 11 DOT 3 brake fluid makes it a lifetime fluid.
 Plus, GM uses a different type of rubber brake hose that reduces moisture infiltration, so GM doesn’t consider brake fluid contamination to be a problem.

 However, many import car makers do recommend brake fluid changes for preventive maintenance at specific time/mileage intervals: